nanos/fedialgo_demo_app_foryoufeed/README.md

 Someone reported they were unable to build with `npm run build` but using `NODE_ENV=production npm run build --no-hmr` seemed to fix the issue.

 # Contributing
-You can install the local `fedialgo` package by running `npm link`  in the `fedialgo` project dir and then`npm link fedialgo` in this project's dir _or_ you can do that kind of thing manually by running `npm install path/to/local/fedialgo` in this repo's dir but either way in order to pick up any code changes from `fedialgo` you will have to run `npm run build` in the `fedialgo` package dir.
-(TODO: why?)
+You can install the local `fedialgo` package by running `npm link` in the `fedialgo` project dir and then `npm link fedialgo` in this project's dir _or_ you can do that kind of thing manually by running `npm install path/to/local/fedialgo` in this repo's dir but either way in order to pick up any code changes from `fedialgo` you will have to run `npm run build` in the `fedialgo` package dir.

 Assuming you check both `fedialgo` and this repo out to the same directory there's a helper script to link the local repo in [`link_local_fedialgo.sh`](./link_local_fedialgo.sh).

+#### Debugging
+If you set the environment variable `FEDIALGO_DEBUG=true` a _lot_ more debugging info will be printed to the browser console.
+See [`.env.example`](./.env.example) for other environment variables you can play with.

 #### Beta Users
 * @benroyce@mastodon.social